Vladimir Gigauri

-Vladimir Spiridonovich Gigauri (b.
-10 April 1934 in Tbilisi - d.
-04 Feb 2006 in Moscow) was a renowned Georgian-born Soviet scientist in the fields of medicine, biomedical engineering, military, and space.
+Vladimir Spiridonovich Gigauri (ვლადიმერ გიგაური; April 10, 1934, Tbilisi – February 4, 2006, Moscow) was a renowned Georgian-born Soviet scientist in the fields of medicine, biomedical engineering, military, and space.

 Professor V. Gigauri is best known for his needle-free jet injector, breathing apparatus used in space and conducting the first artificial heart implant in the Soviet Union (on a calf).

 He was the head of the Soviet Experimental Surgery Department (part of USSR Academy of Medical Sciences) and member of the Russian Academy of Cosmonautics.
 He is a laureate of two State Prizes in the areas of science and technology, author of numerous publications and over 200 patented inventions.